-Convenient Saturday hours are now available for MRI imaging at Barnes-Jewish West County Hospital.
+Convenient Saturday and Sunday hours are available for MRI imaging at Barnes-Jewish West County Hospital.

 Additional Imaging Information

 For more information or to schedule an appointment with a radiologist, call Barnes-Jewish West County Hospital at 314.996.8080.

 We are conveniently located just one mile west of I-270 on Olive Blvd., at Olive and Mason in Creve Coeur, Missouri - a west county suburb of St. Louis, Missouri.
 Get directions to our Imaging Locations.